GryBsh/MW2Installer/README.md

 # MW2 Installer
-A GUI driver PowerShell script for installing games in the classic MechWarrior 2 series
+A GUI driven PowerShell script for installing games in the classic MechWarrior 2 series

 ## Instructions